-While in terms of extant instructions, interest for delayed credit is to be paid and borne by collecting bank alone, it is a fact that on many occasions delay in collection of cheques takes place due to the neglect on the part of the paying bank.
-It is only fair that when such delays can be attributed to the paying bank, it compensates the collecting bank by reimbursing the amount.
-For this purpose, delay beyond two days on the part of paying bank in despatching the proceeds to the collecting bank may be treated as delay attributable to that bank.
+Delay beyond two days on the part of paying bank in despatching the proceeds to the collecting bank may be treated as delay attributable to that bank and interest paid on delayed credit by the collecting bank may be reimbursed by the paying bank.
 Responsibility for payment of interest to the lodger of the cheque, however, should continue to remain that of the collecting bank.